Treachery in Beatdown City: Reception

 Treachery in Beatdown City received mixed reviews on Metacritic.
 Although GameSpot found the game to be a bit repetitive at times, they praised the writing, humor, and combination of tactics games and brawling games.
-PC Magazine called it "most unique retro-inspired indie games on PC", though they felt traditional brawling game fans might find it too complex and slow.
+PC Magazine called it "one of the most unique retro-inspired indie games on PC", though they felt traditional brawling game fans might find it too complex and slow.
 Despite praising its creativity and ambition, Game Informer said the game is repetitive and its combat is not well implemented.
 RPGSite felt the cutscenes were too long and the humor did not work for them.
 They also said the game balance needed some fine-tuning.
 Nintendo World Report called it "a solid Switch game", but they disliked how many in-jokes and pop-culture references it has.
 Although they praised the combination of genres, they found the combat frustrating at times.
 The Los Angeles Times called it "one of the most relevant, of-the-moment video games of 2020".